PREP-NexT/PREP-SHOT/doc/source/Installation.rst

 Conda is a package management tool that can be used to manage all the required ``Python`` packages for PREP-SHOT.
 To get started, you can install Miniconda following offical `instructions <https://docs.conda.io/en/latest/miniconda.html>`_.

 If you are using HPC system, is typically already installed.
-You can run the command ``module avail miniconda`` if Miniconda is available.
+You can run the command ``module avail miniconda`` to check if Miniconda is available.
 If Miniconda is installed, you can load it into your personal environment by running the command ``module load specific_conda_version`` instead of reinstalling it.

 To verify that Conda is installed, you can run the command ``conda -V`` and the Conda version will be printed out.